20226074/20226074.github.io/_posts/2023-01-16-Linear Algebra.md

 4. The leading entry in each nonzero row is $1$.
 5. Each leading $1$ is the only nonzero entry in its column

-Theorem 1 (Uniqueness of the Reduced Echelon Form) <br>
+Theorem 1 (Uniqueness of the Reduced Echelon Form)
-: Each matrix is row equivalent to one and only one reduced echelon matrix
+- Each matrix is row equivalent to one and only one reduced echelon matrix

 pivot position in $A$ : a location in $A$ that corresponds to a leading 1 in the reduced echelon form of A <br>
 A nonzero entry, or pivot, must be placed in pivot position <br>